-

 How are the members of the board appointed and removed?
 What influence do the entity’s owners have over this?

 The power to appoint directors is set out in a company’s constitution (principally, its articles of association).
-Usually, the board has the power to appoint an additional director to the board without seeking shareholder approval.
+Typically, the board has the authority to appoint an additional director without requiring shareholder approval.
 However, for publicly traded companies and (occasionally) for non-publicly traded companies, a director appointed by the board will be subject to re-election by the shareholders, usually at the next AGM.
-In addition, a company’s constitution normally gives its shareholders the power to appoint directors by ordinary resolution.
-This is subject to new requirements introduced by the Economic Crime and Corporate Transparency Act 2023 requiring company directors to undergo identity verification (see question 2 above).
+In addition, a company’s constitution generally grants shareholders the power to appoint directors by ordinary resolution.

 A director leaves office by resigning, being removed or automatically vacating office.
-Generally speaking, a director can resign voluntarily at any time.
-A company’s constitution may set out certain circumstances in which a director automatically vacates office.
-These usually include where the director dies, is declared bankrupt, is disqualified from acting as a director, fails to attend a certain number of successive board meetings or cannot be contacted, or becomes physically or mentally incapable of performing the role of director.
-Although described as “automatic”, in many cases the board must agree that the relevant circumstances have arisen, effectively amounting to a removal.
-Other than in these circumstances, a director can be removed only by the company’s shareholders passing an ordinary resolution under the Companies Act.
-The procedure for doing this is more complex than other shareholder resolutions.
+Generally, director can resign voluntarily at any time.
+A company’s constitution may set out certain circumstances under which a director automatically vacates office.
+These circumstances typically include death of a director, declaration of bankruptcy, disqualification from acting as a director, failure to attend a specified number of successive meetings, inability to be contacted or physical or mental incapacity to perform the role of director.
+Although these situations are described as “automatic”, the board often needs to agree that the relevant circumstances have arisen, effectively amounting to a removal.
+Apart from these circumstances, a director can be removed only by the company’s shareholders passing an ordinary resolution under the Companies Act.
+The procedure for this is more complex than other shareholder resolutions.
 The director in question must be given extended notice of the proposed resolution and is entitled to circulate a statement and make representations to the shareholders.
-For listed companies, the UK CGC encourages a transparent procedure for the appointment of directors and, if a company has a nomination committee, this will be part of its function.
-It is common for the nomination committee’s terms of reference to encompass the search and selection process, as well as succession-planning for when directors retire.
+For listed companies, the UK CGC encourages a transparent procedure for the appointment of directors.
+If a company has a nomination committee, it is typically responsible for overseeing the search and selection process, as well as succession planning for when directors retire.
+The nomination committee’s terms of reference often encompass these functions.
 The office of director is separate from employment status.
 So, although a company may be entitled to remove a director, the director may nonetheless be entitled to claim for breach of their employment contract or unfair dismissal if the removal is not justified by some ground.

 -